anaguerraabaroa/react-tdd-search-form/README.md

   ```

 - The results section should contain:

 - Before the first search, show the initial state message “Please provide a
   search option and click in the search button”.

 - The search button should be disabled until the search is done.

 - The data should be displayed as a sticky table.

 - The header table should contain: Repository, stars, forks, open issues and
   updated at

 - Each result should have: owner avatar image, name, stars, updated at, forks,
   open issues.
 It should have a link that opens in a new tab the github
   repository selected.

 - Total results number of the search and the current number of results.
+Example:
-    Example: 1-10 of 100.
+  1-10 of 100.

 - A results size per page select/combobox with the options: 30, 50, 100.
 The
   default is 30.

-  - Next and previous pagination when the context applies to them, example: on
+- Next and previous pagination when the context applies to them, example: on the
-    the first page, the previous page should be disabled.
+  first page, the previous page should be disabled.

+- If there is no results, then show a empty state message “You search has no
+  results”

 ```javascript
 describe('when the developer does a search', () => {